 APPLYING THE BLOOMBERG PHILANTHROPIES APPROACH TO GLOBAL ROAD SAFETY

 Road Safety – Fortaleza

 SAVING LIVES AND REDUCING INJURIES BY IMPROVING ROAD SAFETY POLICY AND PRACTICE

-In 2015, Bloomberg Philanthropies launched phase two of the Initiative for Global Road Safety which will address road traffic safety in 5 countries and 10 cities with the primary goal of reducing road traffic fatalities and injuries.
+In 2015, Bloomberg Philanthropies launched phase two of the Initiative for Global Road Safety which will address road traffic safety in ten cities (Accra, Addis Ababa, Bandung, Bangkok, Bogota, Fortaleza, Ho Chi Minh City, Mumbai, Sao Paulo, and Shanghai), five countries (China, India, Philippines, Tanzania, and Thailand), and three vehicle market regions (Latin America, India, and Southeast Asia) with the primary goal of reducing road traffic fatalities and injuries.

 WE FOCUS ON FIVE PROVEN INTERVENTIONS

 Motorcycle helmets are a proven way to decrease deaths and disabilities.
 Helmet usage decreases the risk of injuries by 69% and deaths by 42%.